Balancing the Spread of Two Opinions in Sparse Social Networks: Preliminaries

+In this section, we provide an overview of the notation used in our work.
+Let $k\in \N$ be a natural number.
+We denote by $[k]$ the set $\{1,\ldots,k\}$.

-Since we model the social network of agents as a graph, we rely on basic graph notions.
+\paragraph{Graph Theory} Since we model the social network of agents as a graph, we rely on basic graph notions.
 A graph is a pair~$G = (V,E)$, where the elements of~$V$ are \emph{vertices} (representing agents) and $E \subseteq \binom{V}{2}$ is the set of \emph{edges}.
-The \emph{neighborhood of a vertex~$v$} is the set $N(v) = \{ u \in V \mid \{u,v\} \in E \}$.
-For a set of vertices~$U$ \emph{the subgraph induced by~$U$} is the graph $(U, E \cap \binom{U}{2})$.
-For a set of vertices~$S$ the graph $G - S$ is the subgraph induced by the set $V \setminus S$.
-For further notions from graph theory we refer the reader to the monograph of Diestel~\cite{Diestel17}.
+In some considerations we also allow \emph{loops}, that is, the edges connecting $v$ with $v$ for any $v\in V$ to be part of $E$.
+If $G$ is a graph, we denote the set of its vertices by $V(G)$ and the set of edges by $E(G)$, unless the sets are clear from the context.
+We abbreviate their sizes as $n=|V(G)|$ and $m=|E(G)|$.